 A Day with Penny at Copperweld Steel

-In , five American men pulled their knowledge and resources to start The Copper Clad Steel Company in Rankin, Pennsylvania.
-The entire labor force consisted of 23 men who manufactured copper-covered steel wire.
-Later known as The Copperweld Steel Company, the company thrived on a less complex method of welding by obtaining a molten weld between copper and steel.
+In 1925, five American men pooled their knowledge and resources to establish The Copper Clad Steel Company in Rankin, Pennsylvania.
+The entire workforce consisted of 23 men who produced copper-covered steel wire.
+Later renamed The Copperweld Steel Company, the company thrived through a less complex welding method that created a molten weld between copper and steel.

-In , lightning struck the mill, destroying the wire mill and dye room, as well as the shipping and testing departments.
-Ever resilient, Copperweld rebuilt and continued its success.
-In fact, just four years after the fire, the companys copper wire stretched the Smoke Canyon River in Idaho, becoming the longest span of wire in the world at the time.
+In 1941, a catastrophic lightning strike hit the mill, devastating the wire mill, dye room, and both shipping and testing departments.
+Remarkably resilient, Copperweld rebuilt and continued to prosper.
+Just four years after the fire, the company’s copper wire stretched across the Smoke Canyon River in Idaho, earning the title of the longest span of wire in the world at that time.

-The Copperweld Steel Company quickly outgrew their plant in Rankin, PA and thus moved to the Axe and Tool Works in Glassport, PA in May of , where they became the standard for wire and electrical cable in the U.S and where Penny would dedicate the next 36 years of his life
+The Copperweld Steel Company quickly outgrew its plant in Rankin, PA, and moved to the Axe and Tool Works in Glassport, PA, in May of 1961.
+It became the standard for wire and electrical cable in the U.S., where Penny would dedicate the next 36 years of his life.

 COPPERWELD BIMETALLICS, Glassport, PA